Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 Why did we choose Yoto over some of the other screen free audiobook players?

 I looked into some of the other screen free audio players that are on the market, but I personally like the features of the Yoto Player the best.
-I like how the cards are minimal and can be easily stored in a simple card holder (I really didn’t like the idea of having a bunch of little toys or figures to have to keep track of and store).
+I like how the cards are minimal and can be easily stored in a simple card holder.
+I really didn’t like the idea of having a bunch of little toys or figures to have to keep track of and store.
 If you lose a card, the audiobook lives in your Yoto app and you can assign it to a Make Your Own card.
-The audiobook cards seem to be cheaper in general than the other companies.
+The audiobook cards seem to be cheaper in general than other companies.
 Yoto’s Make Your Own cards can hold more content than the other brand as well.

-Yoto Player Pros and Cons:
+Full size Yoto Player Pros and Cons:

 The speaker is loud and sounds clear even when it’s turned up really loud, so it’s great for a group.